 RVs, also known as recreational vehicles, are a fabulous way to explore many stunning destinations in one trip.
 While RVs can be quite an investment, did you know you can experience an RV vacation without owning your own RV?
-RV rentals have become increasingly popular in recent years, and this popularity has allowed RV rental prices to become more affordable and attainable for the average American family.
+RV rentals have become increasingly popular in recent years, which has made RV rental prices more affordable and attainable for the average American family.

 While several RV rental companies are on the market today, one of our favorite RV rental companies here at ViaTravelers is RVshare.
 RVshare simplifies planning the perfect family vacation with the largest selection of cheap RV rentals.

-It’s basically the Airbnb of RV rentals.
-Similar to normal car rental companies, you can filter your search by type of vehicle and location.
+It’s the Airbnb of RV rentals.
+Like normal car rental companies, you can filter your search by type of vehicle and location.

 The rental company offers RV renters a worry-free rental guarantee, which includes payment protection and fraud checks.
 If you have any issues with your RV rental, the team at RVshare has a dedicated support team that will assist you with anything from rental replacements to re-booking.